 There’s a growing movement of people who are passionate about ethical giving and effective poverty relief.
 Inspired in part by Peter Singer’s ethical arguments, these individuals strive to live their lives in order to maximize their ability to give—and ensure that their donations go to charities with proven records of helping the global poor.
 Peter Singer’s most recent book The Most Good You Can Do (Yale, 2015) introduces a wide-ranging cast of individuals who have made conscious decisions to prioritize effective giving as they negotiate their career choices, family lives, and relationships with those they love.
 None of these people see themselves as moral saints; nor do they feel that they must make sacrifices in order to live by their ethical goals.
 The Most Good You Can Do shows that each of us can find ways of bettering the lives of the global poor—and that doing so often holds substantial personal and psychological rewards for those who chose to give.

 Each of us has the opportunity to make a huge difference in the lives of others, without diminishing the quality of our own life.
 The Life You Can Save and The Most Good You Can Do show why we should see our global giving as an important ethical choice, and demonstrate how we can make our charitable aid more effective.
 Peter Singer’s message is ultimately a call to action—action that you can take today.

-Note: All proceeds from the sale of The Life You Can Save book are donated to fund this organization.
+All profits from the sale of The Life You Can Save book are donated to fund this organisation.

 The Life You Can Save is a movement of people fighting extreme poverty.
 We hold that an ethical life involves using some of our wealth and resources to save and improve the lives of those less fortunate than us.